LasseWolter/KatzenAnalyser/README.md

 - scripts to run experiments on a docker testbed of the [katzenpost mixnet](https://github.com/katzenpost/)
 - a python script to analyse data produced by such experiments

+This repo does NOT contain:
+- go-source files which are under the hood of the mixnet components
+    - if you are interested in this and want to edit them or maybe edit the structure of the mixnet then checkout the [katzenpost_exp_env-repo](https://github.com/LasseWolter/katzenpost_exp_env)
 ---
 ### Disclaimer
 This testbed is given as is and won't be updated to work with the most recent version of the katzenpost mixnet.